mcandre/elements-of-commit-style/elementary_rules_and_usage.md

 > fix syntax by adding semicolons to statements

-In a small project, past vs. present tense may seem a subjective, purely stylistic preference.
-However, as a project grows, commits may need to be picked and pruned on branches.
-When someone reverts a commit, or merges a branch, or cherry picks specific commits, reading commits as actions that can be performed, or not performed, or undone, adds clarity to the version control workflow.
+In a small project where each commit is essentially set in stone, past vs. present tense may seem a subjective, purely stylistic preference.
+After all, each commit was once applied to the codebase.
+However, as a project grows, commits may need to be picked and pruned.
+When someone reverts a commit, or merges a branch, or cherry picks specific commits, it's helpful to treat commits as actions that can be performed, or not performed, or undone.
+This adds clarity to the version control workflow.